security-notes/infobyte-faraday-wiki/Basic-plugin-development.md

     def devlog(self, msg):
 ```

-#Plugin Commands
+#Plugin local refresh
 ```
 $ ./faraday.py --dev-mode
-$ cd scripts/
 ```
 Open Faraday using the following command: ./faraday.py --dev-mode, so that it refreshes the plugins folder

-Now that you Faraday open, go to scripts folder (cd scripts)
+Now that you Faraday open all your local plugins will be updated